ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-07-05-asset-hero.md

 {% youtube 'xYubtn3HdjA', '{{ title }}' %}

 ***Beware of Asset Hero.*** I have first hand expereince with these guys and know several others that have had problems as well.
-I'm glad my daughter and her roommates came out of this much better than many of those Delcefino highlights.
+I'm glad my daughter and her roommates came out of this much better than many of those Dolcefino highlights.